testvon/alecsatin.github.io/_posts/2015-06-22-universalist-in-hell.md

 # Scene at a local NYC [Starbucks](/starbucks-ashtoreth/)

 Universalism is a kind of comfort held by more people than you might imagine.
-For example: a group of friends were talking one day not long ago at the long table at our neighborhood Starbucks.
-One man laughed.  *The heat (in hell) will help me keep up my tan!*
+A recent conversation which took place at the long table at our neighborhood Starbucks illustrates this.
+The subject of hell came up.
+It was treated as a big joke.
+One man said, *The heat (in hell) will help me keep up my tan!*

 *We’re not so sure how it will be there,* his friend said. *It may be cold.*

 *Well we’ll deal with it, whatever it is!* the first man answered.

-Their levity made me a little [queasy](/letter-to-dying/).  *I sincerely hope you _don’t_ go there,* I said.
-The first man looked over at me.
-When I remained silent, he continued.
+Their levity made me a little [queasy](/letter-to-dying/).  *I sincerely hope you don’t go there,* I said.

-*I know **I’m** not going there,* he said.  *That is, no one is.
+*I know **I’m** not going there,* he replied.  *That is, no one is.
 I believe we’re all going to heaven.*

-## What is *Universalism*
+# What is *Universalism*